apache/kafka-site/content/en/40/getting-started/upgrade.md

+### Notable changes in 4.0.1

+  * The filename for rotated `state-change.log` files has been updated from `stage-change.log.[date]` to `state-change.log.[date]` in the log4j2.yaml configuration file.
+See [KAFKA-19576](https://issues.apache.org/jira/browse/KAFKA-19576) for details.
+  * Kafka Streams include a critical fix to upgrade from `KStreams#transformValues()` (remove with 4.0.0 release) to `KStreams#processValues()`.
+For more details, see the [migration guide](/40/streams/developer-guide/dsl-api.html#transformers-removal-and-migration-to-processors).

 ### Notable changes in 4.0.0

   * Old protocol API versions have been removed.
 Users should ensure brokers are version 2.1 or higher before upgrading Java clients (including Connect and Kafka Streams which use the clients internally) to 4.0.
 Similarly, users should ensure their Java clients (including Connect and Kafka Streams) version is 2.1 or higher before upgrading brokers to 4.0.
 Finally, care also needs to be taken when it comes to kafka clients that are not part of Apache Kafka, please see [KIP-896](https://cwiki.apache.org/confluence/display/KAFKA/KIP-896%3A+Remove+old+client+protocol+API+versions+in+Kafka+4.0) for the details.
   * Apache Kafka 4.0 only supports KRaft mode - ZooKeeper mode has been removed.
-About version upgrade, check [Upgrading to 4.0.0 from any version 3.3.x through 3.9.x](/40/documentation.html#upgrade_4_0_0) for more info.
+About version upgrade, check [Upgrading to 4.0.1 from any version 3.3.x through 3.9.x](/40/documentation.html#upgrade_4_0_1) for more info.
   * Apache Kafka 4.0 ships with a brand-new group coordinator implementation (See [here](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=217387038#KIP848:TheNextGenerationoftheConsumerRebalanceProtocol-GroupCoordinator)).
 Functionally speaking, it implements all the same APIs.
 There are reasonable defaults, but the behavior of the new group coordinator can be tuned by setting the configurations with prefix `group.coordinator`.
   * The Next Generation of the Consumer Rebalance Protocol ([KIP-848](https://cwiki.apache.org/confluence/display/KAFKA/KIP-848%3A+The+Next+Generation+of+the+Consumer+Rebalance+Protocol)) is now Generally Available (GA) in Apache Kafka 4.0.
 The protocol is automatically enabled on the server when the upgrade to 4.0 is finalized.
 Note that once the new protocol is used by consumer groups, the cluster can only downgrade to version 3.4.1 or newer.
 Check [here](/40/documentation.html#consumer_rebalance_protocol) for details.
   * Transactions Server Side Defense ([KIP-890](https://cwiki.apache.org/confluence/display/KAFKA/KIP-890%3A+Transactions+Server-Side+Defense)) brings a strengthened transactional protocol to Apache Kafka 4.0.
 The new and improved transactional protocol is enabled when the upgrade to 4.0 is finalized.
 When using 4.0 producer clients, the producer epoch is bumped on every transaction to ensure every transaction includes the intended messages and duplicates are not written as part of the next transaction.
 Downgrading the protocol is safe.
 For more information check [here](/40/documentation.html#transaction_protocol)